PREVENT TICKS IN YOUR YARDFOR YOUR HOME AND FAMILY

 Although it does affect humans, ehrlichiosis is most commonly found in deer and dogs.
 The bacteria kills white blood cells causing headaches, fatigue and aches.
 Luckily, ehrlichiosis is treated with a series of antibiotics.

 Mosquito Squad offers regular barrier protection sprays to repel ticks and other outdoor pests.
 Under an hour for application and curing, a single professional grade treatment will protect your family from annoying and potentially dangerous mosquitoes for up to 21 Days.
 We offer a variety of packages for your specific needs and we back each treatment with our no hassle, money back guarantee.

 Mosquito Squad tick tubes control tick populations by relying upon the natural nesting instincts of mice.
 Most ticks get their first blood meals from mice.
 Tick tubes contain cotton that has been treated with an EPA registered insecticide designed specifically to eliminate tick populations.
-After introducing the tick tubes into the mice natural environment, the mice begin to collect the treated cotton for bedding materials.
-The mice then deliver it directly to their nest, and the insecticide gets on the mice fur, turning them into mobile tick exterminators.
+As the mice begin to collect the treated cotton for bedding materials, the insecticide gets on the mice fur, turning them into mobile tick exterminators.

 HURRY!
 ALERT THE SQUAD